-The World Health Organization now projects a shortfall of 11 million health workers by 2030, revised upward from its prior estimate of 10 million (WHO, Global Strategy on Human Resources for Health update).
-In the United States, HRSA's Bureau of Health Workforce projects a shortage of roughly 124,180 physicians by 2027, rising to 187,130 by 2037, with the deepest gaps in primary care and non-metro areas (HRSA Physician Projections 2023–2038).
-AAMC's independent modeling points the same direction (AAMC Physician Workforce Projections).
+The World Health Organization now projects a shortfall of 11 million health workers by 2030, revised upward from its prior estimate of 10 million.
+In the United States, HRSA's Bureau of Health Workforce projects a shortage of 124,180 physicians by 2027, rising to 187,130 by 2037, with the deepest gaps in primary care and non-metro areas.
+AAMC's independent modeling points in the same direction.

-That is why more medical companies are using an Employer of Record (EOR) to hire globally.
-This article looks at what is driving that shift, what an EOR actually does for a healthcare or life-sciences employer, where it fits cleanly, and where it does not.
+That is why medical companies use Employer of Record (EOR) services to hire globally.
+This article looks at the four reasons driving that shift, what an EOR actually does for a healthcare or life-sciences employer, where it fits cleanly, and where it does not.

 The hiring pressure is structural, not cyclical